Master Psychiatric Care with Professional Diploma in Disorders and Treatment

 - Understand cognitive conditions including dementia and mild cognitive impairment

-- Explore assessment tools and support strategies for cognitive and developmental issues
+- Explore assessment tools and support strategies for developmental and cognitive issues

-- Recognise the influence of age, environment, and early intervention
+- Recognise the influence of age, environment, and early interventions

-- Understand the primary classes of psychiatric medications and their uses
+- Understand primary classes of psychiatric medications and their therapeutic uses

 - Learn how medications are selected, monitored, and adjusted in clinical practice

-- Recognise side effects, contraindications, and patient adherence challenges
+- Recognise side effects, contraindications, and challenges in patient adherence

-- Explore the role of medication in conjunction with therapy and support planning
+- Explore the role of medication in conjunction with therapy and comprehensive support planning

 Course Benefits – OSHAA 30-Hours Professional Diploma in Psychiatric Disorders and Treatment